libsdl-org/SDL/docs/README-windows.md

 # Windows

+## Old systems

+WinRT, Windows Phone, and UWP are no longer supported.

+All desktop Windows versions, back to Windows XP, are still supported.

 ## LLVM and Intel C++ compiler support

 SDL will build with the Visual Studio project files with LLVM-based compilers, such as the Intel oneAPI C++